Embedded Test Framework

 After that I implemented musl-test-framework which is no longer

-online available.
+available online.
 It was just to test musl.
 The next incarnation

 was adk-test-framework, which tries to be more flexible regarding

 Both solutions required binary kernel and initramfs for the Qemu